50 Latest Emission IELTS Topics

-The graph below shows the three different kinds of emission sources (oil / coal / gas) of greenhouse gas in the UK.
-Summarize the information by selecting and reporting the main features and make comparisons where relevant
+The given graph shows the nitrogen oxide emissions produced by 4 vehicles.
+Summarize the information by selecting and reporting the main features and make comparisons with relevant.

 The graph below shows average carbon dioxide (CO²) emissions per person in the United Kingdom , Sweden, Italy, and Portugal between 1967 and 2007